-Having trimmed some of our general sterling based investments over the last two years which we do not expect to replace in the foreseeable future, our portfolio has become more focused on our US biopharma investments which do not tend to track general market movements and which we believe hold significant investment promise as they progress steadily towards commercialisation of their ground-breaking and valuable technologies.
+Despite this seeming steadfastness in major markets in the face of these challenges, to say nothing of the fact that Covid continues to remain a strong and disruptive threat in many parts of the world, particularly in China, we cannot ignore these major challenges going forward and will continue to limit our activities and major focus to our US biopharma investments which do not tend to track general market movements and which we believe hold significant investment promise as they progress ever closer towards commercialisation of their ground-breaking and valuable technologies.

-As at 21 May 2021, our net assets had increased to £7.4 million, an increase of 9.6 percent since the beginning of the calendar year.
-This is equivalent to 21.0 pence per share (prior charges deducted at fully diluted value) and 21.0 pence per share on a diluted basis.
-Over the same period the FTSE 100 increased 8.6 percent and the All Share Index increased 9.0 percent.
+As at 25 April 2022, our net assets had decreased to £6.0 million, a decrease of 10.8 percent since the beginning of the calendar year.
+This is equivalent to 17.1 pence per share (prior charges deducted at fully diluted value) and 17.1 pence per share on a diluted basis.
+Over the same period the FTSE 100 decreased 0.1 percent, the All Share Index decreased 2.4 percent and NASDAQ decreased 18.8 percent.